-VxTrans (CalNo, P(pixel) [, P(camRobot)]) As Point
+VxTrans (CalNo, P(pixel) [, P(camRobot)] ) As Point

 CalNo Integer expression that specifies the calibration data number.

-The range is from 0 to 15; up to 16 calibrations may be defined.
+The range is from 0 to the image was acquired.
+If not specified, then the current robot position is used.

 P(pixel) Specifies the vision pixel coordinates (X,Y,U only) using point data.